henning-nr/fullstack-integrador/monolitico-app/README.md

 3 - INSERIR OS ALUNOS NO FRONT
 4 - EDITAR OS ALUNOS NO FRONT
 5 - DELETAR OS ALUNOS NO FRONT

+## PARA RODAR A APLICAÇÃO
+Para rodar a aplicaçaõ digite `npm start` no terminal e dê enter